dudeperf3ct/dudeperf3ct.github.io/sensei/steve_blank.md

 [To CEOs and Founders]There are no facts inside your building so get the hell outside.

+The goal of getting out of the building for the lean startup is to inform the founders of vision.

-The the incredible passion of a founder to drive to a conclusion gets in your way of gathering data.
+The incredible passion of a founder to drive to a conclusion gets in your way of gathering data.

 The biggest idea about customer discovery is that it is not sales.